To All My Follower

 A preview of what is coming up next!!!!

 The crochet hook is stuck on my hands.
 I crocheted this cute owl and made it into a key chain.
 This craft/art is called Amigurumi, which is the Japanese art of knitting or crocheting stuffed animals or other creatures.
 Again, to be friendly to Mother Earth, I used my left over yarns since this tiny creature doesn't require lots of yarn.
 This is the first one I made by following Roxycraft's "Woody The Owl" pattern, (it's free, go and get it here!).
+This is the second one I made after testing out the first one.
+Both of them look a bit different and it is because of the difference in those positionings I mentioned above.
+Try it out, this owl is just too lovely to resist :) If you have any questions, feel free to ask me, I would love to explain to you.

 It is quite easy to follow but I found that the instructions aren't very complete.
 A novice Amigurumi practitioner like me had lots of question marks floating around my head at certain steps like the placement of the eyes, the nose, the wings and the feet.
 Since I experimented with it, I am able to give more detailed instruction.
 I made 2 of them to compare and I am going to tell you where the ideal location is :)